 The human factor and the personal touch is thus writ large in this option.
 Your hosts are accustomed to welcoming Anglophones into their homes although, as with anything in life, your extra effort will be handsomely rewarded and so practicing some French [however rudimentary] is highly recommended.

 The homes are on the Way itself.
 Three of your hosts do not provide an evening meal, simply because the village in question offers a series of local options to suit most tastes less than 200 metres away.

 - St James Way – Hotel-led

 Allows you to experience the trail by day whilst focusing the evenings on you, your family and close companions.
 You set the social agenda in the welcoming environment of your hotel bar, restaurant or room.
-Hotels are on the trail and the average standard is superior 2-star, including three 3-star hotels and one sumptuous country auberge – be prepared to be spoiled!
+There are four 3-star hotels, two 2-star and a recently-upgraded auberge/gite.

 We have chosen to place you in a 3-star hotel within walking distance of the railway station in Le Puy en Velay to give you maximum flexibility re your arrival time and excellent comfort from the start.

 This is the most popular stretch of France’s Compostelle trails and so early booking is advised.
 Nevertheless, availability is like a moving escalator and things can change from day to day.
 Our commitment is to bring you your preferred accommodation option, Hiking St James Way [Chambres d’hotes du charme-led] or Hiking St James Way [Hotel-led], in its purest form.
 However, we cannot guarantee that corresponding accommodation will always be available at each stage and so this cannot be a precondition of your booking.
 Where we are unable to accommodate you in the desired Chambres d’hotes du charme or hotel stay on a particular night, you will be placed in the equivalent hotel or guest house, respectively; with a corresponding increase or decrease in fees for that night documented on your final bill.

 - Warm summers; mild and sunny spring & autumn